kzmijews/8bit-comp/doc/hw_arch_spec.md

 capacitor have to pull (through the R2, R3, R1) / push (through the R2, R3) voltage.
 Same in terms of capacity, the higher value of capacity the longer time needed to charge and discharge it.
 In that terms the potentiometr (R2) was added to be able to easy change the frequency of the clocking signal that appears on pin Q (clock).
+The exact schema of described connections was added below:

 <p align="center" width="100%">
     <img src="imgs/hw_main_clock_schema.png"/>